-At 9 years old I was lucky to have an amazing teacher.
+At 9 years old I was bored in school but was lucky to have an amazing teacher.
 When the students were hyper and over anxious she would take us outside and teach us yoga.
 It was an amazing gift that transformed the path my life was to take.
 From that time whenever my life was difficult, yoga helped me get through.
 Returning to my mat became my therapy.

 My life has been a serious roller-coaster.
 I have ridden many highs and had plenty of traumatic lows.
 Sometimes I feel if I wrote my story down it would be hard to believe it all happened to one person.
 I have known what it is like to live in a life of fear and shame.
 I have battled dark times and learned how to glue myself back together.
 Throughout my journey yoga has kept me grounded during the highs and mentally safe through the lows.